fhundewadt/kodi.html.browser.tv.jw.org/README.md

 ### New languages ?

 Fork the project FROM MASTER BRANCH and create new strings.xml file for your language, then send a pull request.

+### Tested platforms

+* Windows 8 Pro 64bit
+* Linux Mint 12-14
+* Raspberry PI

+All of these have Frodo "12.2" version of XBMC

 ###  FAQ